Disorders Of Homeostasis In Type 2 Diabetes Sample.

 Etiology

 Physiology in the human body is the study of functions of the organisms and their parts.
-The physiology of a patient with diabetes can be explained with help of both homeostasis and imbalance in the nature of functions due to which diabetes is caused.
+The physiology of a patient with diabetes can be explained with the help of both homeostasis and imbalance in the nature of functions due to which diabetes is caused.

 Homeostasis